JohanVanslembrouck/corolib/docs/Avoiding_memory_leaks.md

 at that point, the coroutine frame/state (with the promise_type object inside) has been deleted and get_result() may/will return random results (if not worse).

-To use the adapted final_awaiter1, set the compiler directive USE_FINAL_AWAITER1 to 1 in async_task.h
+To use the adapted final_awaiter1, set the compiler directive USE_FINAL_AWAITER_AWAIT_SUSPEND_RETURNS_BOOL to 1 in async_task.h

-## Pushing the result from the promise_type object to the async_task object
+#### Pushing the result from the promise_type object to the async_task object

-To remedy the problem described in the last section,
-I experimented with an approach where a coroutine promise_type object "pushes" the result to the coroutine return object, so that afterwards the coroutine can safely use a final_awaiter1 object that allows it to proceed at the final suspend point.
+To remedy the problem described in the previous section, I experimented with an approach where a coroutine promise_type object "pushes" the result to the coroutine return object, so that afterwards the coroutine can safely use a final_awaiter1 object that allows it to proceed at the final suspend point.